anonym101/x-dispatcher/readme.md

 ### About
-**Lightweight Event Dispatcher** _(umd support)_, allowing you to dispatch anywhere in your code, very handy in callback hell situations, deep promises, or any other complicated computations.
-Integrated with callback memory - so you dont have to subscribe first in order to get your data.
+**Lightweight Event Dispatcher** _(umd support)_, allowing you dispatch anywhere in the code, very handy in callback hell situations, deep promises, or any other complicated computations.
+Integrated with callback memory - so you dont have to subscribe first to get your data.